The magnificent Knappogue Castle in Clare dates to 1467, although its arguably more famous for its banquets and its whiskey than it is it’s history!

 1. Location

 Knappogue Castle is located just outside of Quin village in the Shannon Region of County Clare.
-It’s just 24km from Shannon Airport.
+It’s a 25-minute drive from Shannon, a 25-minute drive from Ennis and a 30-minute drive from Limerick City.

 2. Snappy history

-The castle is a tower house built in 1467 by Sean Mac Conmara.
+The castle is a tower house and it was built in 1467 by Sean Mac Conmara.
 It became the seat of the Mac Conmara family, the Earls of West Clancullen in 1571.
-The castle saw major restoration and extension work in the 19 th century under the Scott and Dunboyne families, much of which still exists today.
+The castle saw major restoration and extension work in the 19th century under the Scott and Dunboyne families.

 3. Whiskey